Nothing Is Scarier. The pun that nothing is more scary than someone jumping out, and that this technique is the scariest one.

 This is also more or less how real-life pantheons work due to absorption of various wholly different sects (in this case, fandoms) into a single religious nation-state (in this case, website); the only thing we're missing is the blending of various related-portolio deities into being multiple aspects of a single entity, although perhaps that usually happens after more time has gone by (example: Amon, Atum, Horakty, Khepri, and Khnum all becoming aspects of Ra).

-The trope name Mind Screw is a Bowdlerised version of the phrase Mind F—-.
+The trope name Mind Screw is a Bowdlerised version of the phrase Mind Fuck.

 At first, I didn't get the rationale behind In-Universe Examples Only, thinking that the only cases where that would apply would be works about a Show Within a Show which would severely limit the examples.
 I also wondered if these pages would ever even be proposed as tropes for storytelling as opposed to audience reactions, and thought it was just a cheap way to basically cut a page without cutting it by totally redefining it to something different than its original intent.
 Then I actually read some of the pages that were subjected to this treatment and discovered that not only are there a lot of Show Within a Show examples of things such as Adaptation Decay, but that there are a lot of other ways for audience reactions to be reflected in-universe.
 Maybe the characters just have the same reaction as the audience probably has to a situation, or maybe the show has No Fourth Wall and directly comments on its own storytelling techniques.
 So making a page have In-Universe Examples Only doesn't cripple it nearly as much as I thought.

-On the page for ET The Extra Terrestrial, someone changed Chekhov's Gun to Chekhov's Walkie-Talkie.
-This is a reference to the special edition where the guns were changed to walkie-talkies.
+On the page for E.T. the Extra-Terrestrial, someone changed Chekhov's Gun to Chekhov's Walkie-Talkie.
+This is a reference to the special edition where the guns were changed to walkie-talkies. note This would normally have been a casualty of the policy change banning potholed trope names, but it was retained as part of a note.